-In April 2017, the Edible Campus Program will be launching our first hydroponic project.
-The towers recently arrived (see picture to the right) and are in the intern office where we have been learning how to take them apart, what is inside, and how to put them back together again.
-The vertical gardens do not grow in soil.
-Instead the roots grow into the air where water is misted over them.
-Given the size of the water droplets, this is considered a “hydroponic” growing system.
-Aeroponic systems would have smaller water droplets.
-Nutrients for the plants will come from a mixture of compost tea prepared by the Associated Students Department of Public Worms (AS DPW) and a commercially made nutrient mix.
-Compost tea is the liquid byproduct of worm composting.
-We are testing out combinations of mixtures with the hope of being able to rely as much on the AS DPW worm tea as possible.
+The vertical gardens do not grow in soil and instead grow into the air where water is misted over them.
+Given the size of the water droplets, this is considered a “hydroponic” growing system as aeroponic systems would have smaller water droplets.
+Nutrients for the plants come from a mixture of compost tea, the liquid byproduct of worm composting, prepared by the Associated Students Department of Public Worms (AS DPW) and a commercially made nutrient mix.

 Benefits of Hydroponic Systems

 This hydroponic growing system reduces the amount of water, space, and energy used to grow produce.
 Hydroponic systems allow us to maximize space used while limiting resources used to sustain the growing process.
 We can use previously undesirable open space and instead use it as a garden to supply the UCSB community with fresh and healthy fruits and veggies.